docupike/docs/GUIDELINES.md

 # How to write good articles

 The Web is full of uncounted tutorials telling you to be a good author.
 We do not want to repeat the common basics.
 Instead, we concentrate on some specifics how to write good articles for our [docs][].

 If there is something missing please [raise an issue][issues].

 ## Language

-US-American English.
+You _must_ write in US-American English.

 ## Structure of any article

-Each article must have the following parts at least:
+Each article _must_ have the following parts at least:

 -   Title
 -   Abstract